 The Insurance Hall of Fame is the insurance industry’s highest prestigious honor.
-It is awarded to leaders, innovators, and visionaries in the insurance field for having made a broad, encompassing and lasting contribution to the industry.
-Located on at the University of Alabama, the Insurance Hall of Fame Museum and Lecture Hall houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.
-The Lecture Hall displays an extensive selection of original portraits of Hall of Fame Laureates.
+It is awarded to leaders, innovators, and visionaries in the insurance field for having made a broad, encompassing, and lasting contribution to the industry.
+Located at the University of Alabama, the Insurance Hall of Fame Museum houses a collection of memorabilia illustrating the impact the insurance industry and its leaders have had on the world, especially in times of disaster and economic downturn.

 In 1957, the Insurance Hall of Fame Award was created at Griffith Foundation by Dr. John Bickley, Professor Emeritus of Insurance at the University of Alabama.
 It was created to reflect Dr. Bickley’s view that the institution of insurance would greatly benefit by honoring individuals who have enhanced the ability of insurers to serve society.
 By recognizing innovators, visionaries, and leaders, the industry encourages each new generation to higher levels of performance and dedication.

-The Insurance Hall of Fame Museum and Lecture Hall were established under the leadership of Dr. Bickley at The University of Alabama’s Culverhouse College of Business in 1987 to honor the Hall of Fame Laureates.
-The museum and gallery were developed with the support and generosity of over 400 individuals and companies from some 50 countries.
+The Insurance Hall of Fame Museum was established under the leadership of Dr. Bickley at The University of Alabama’s Culverhouse College of Business in 1987 to honor the Hall of Fame laureates.
+The museum was developed with the support and generosity of over 400 individuals and companies from some 50 countries.

-The Hall of Fame Lecture Hall is located on the lower level of Mary Hewell Alston Hall and features 80 original portraits of Hall of Fame Laureates.
-The Hall of Fame Museum, located on the 4th floor of Alston Hall showcases books, memorabilia and other important gifts bestowed upon the Hall of Fame Museum.
-The Hall of Fame Museum and Lecture Hall chronicles the history of insurance and honors leaders in the industry, living and deceased.
-A multimedia collection of Laureate portraits, videos and biographies are also featured at the Claire and Joseph Smetana Gallery at St. John’s University in New York City.
+The Hall of Fame Museum, located on the 2nd floor of Hewson Hall, showcases books, memorabilia, and other important gifts bestowed upon The University of Alabama.
+The Hall of Fame Museum chronicles insurance history and honors living and deceased industry leaders.
+A newly installed electronic kiosk allows visitors to access the biographies of Insurance Hall of Fame laureates and to learn more about their contributions to the industry.
+A sister collection of laureate portraits, videos, and biographies are also featured at the Claire and Joseph Smetana Gallery at St. John’s University in New York City.